Phorklift/phorklift/README.md

 Dynamic configuration enables some components to be created/updated/deleted during running.

-This is h2tpd's killer!
+This is Phorklift's killer!

 By now, built-in Upstream and Path support dynamic configuration.
 You can make any components in you module to support dynamic easily if necessary.

 Let's take the forward proxy as example which uses upstream.
-Usually one upstream defines a group of static hostname or IP addresses, so it's suitable for reverse proxy:
+Usually one upstream defines a group of static hostname or IP addresses, so it's suitable for _reverse_ proxy:

   ```lua
   local upstream_origin = {